vwkd/code-system/src/languages/rust/variable.md

 - can be shadowed
 - value can be computed expression
-?? needs type then ??
 - type is inferred where possible
-- can not be declared in any scope
+- can not be declared in global scope
-??, e.g. global scope ??
 - identifier uses snake case by convention